What We Know: Family Separation And 'Zero Tolerance' At The Border

 Critics say these new background checks will have a chilling effect.

-"Under the current circumstances and given the anti-immigrant rhetoric of the administration, it may be that few will be willing to come forward to claim children," said Bob Carey, who was director of the Office of Refugee Resettlement under the Obama administration.
+"Under the current circumstances and given the anti-immigrant rhetoric of the administration, it may be that few will be willing to come forward to claim children," said Bob Carey, who was director of ORR under the Obama administration.

 Can parents who are prosecuted be reunited with their children?

-Parents face a court hearing where, as NPR's John Burnett has reported, they may face objections from prosecutors if their lawyers try to bring up their children in a bid for leniency.
+Parents face a court hearing where, as Burnett has reported, they may face objections from prosecutors if their lawyers try to bring up their children in a bid for leniency.

 If parents are eventually released from detention, they will be able to take custody of their own children, Nielsen said at a news conference Monday.